oslo-pm/oslo-pm.github.io/_posts/2021-01-06-brian-d-foy-looking-forward-to-perl-7.md

 ## - Yourself, the participant

-Beyond the normal COVID-19 preparations, none are required.
+Beyond setting up the usual tools for online participation (eg. sitting in a quiet environment, listening with headphones and having a decent microphone), no other preparations are required.
 We do recommend you check out the following, though:

 * Read "[Announcing Perl 7](https://www.perl.com/article/announcing-perl-7/)"
 * Optionally, buy and read "[Preparing for Perl 7](https://leanpub.com/preparing_for_perl7)"
 * Bring your greatest worries about Perl 7, so we can help you solve them!

-Finally, *Please make sure you carefully follow our COVID-19 considerations above!*
+And finally, *Please stay safe!*